-Line a 22cm / 8½" cake tin with greaseproof paper or baking parchment and grease lightly with a little butter.
+Line a 22-centimeter/8 1/2-inch cake tin with greaseproof paper or baking parchment and grease lightly with a little butter.

-Place both the butter and sugar into a roomy baking bowl.
-Cream the butter into the sugar until light, smooth and creamy using either a fork or electric hand whisk.
+Place both the butter and dark brown sugar into a roomy baking bowl.
+Cream the butter into the sugar until light, smooth, and creamy using either a fork or electric hand whisk.

 Mix the flour with the baking powder.
-Beat one egg into the creamed butter, then beat in a third of the flour.
+Beat 1 egg into the creamed butter, then beat in a third of the flour.
 Repeat until all the eggs and flour are used up.

-Finally, gently stir in the treacle, whiskey, nutmeg and lemon juice to the cake mixture using a spoon or spatula.
+Finally, gently stir in the molasses, whiskey, nutmeg, and lemon juice to the cake mixture using a spoon or spatula.

 Spoon the mixture into the prepared cake tin and gently level the surface.
-Cook in the preheated oven for 2 - 2½ hours or until dark, golden brown.
+Cook in the preheated oven for 2 to 2 1/2 hours or until dark golden brown.

-You can use a prepared dried fruit mixture available in most supermarkets, or blend your own to create an individual cake, balance the mixture to your preferences
+- You can use a prepared dried fruit mixture available in most supermarkets, or blend your own to create an individual cake to your preferences.

 - Instead of whiskey use a little brandy or rum.